About

 I started Bennet.org in 2014 as an experiment in hand-coded web development.
 That is, writing HTML, CSS, and JavaScript line-by-line without a CMS, framework, or theme.
 While I wouldn’t recommend this long-term, it’s a great way to learn rapidly.

-In 2023 I moved the website to Astro.
+A few years later I discovered the JAMstack movement, which at that time was popularized by Netlify.
+Excited by the promise of static site generators, I migrated to Hugo in 2017 and then to Astro in 2023.
 For me, Astro strikes a good balance: it enables developers to use modern UI frameworks like React, while sending zero JavaScript to the client by default.
 This appeals to the old schooler in me.
 I still scrutinize every line of code.

 My writing